Evaluating Theta Derivatives with Rational Characteristics: Theta Derivatives with Characteristics from

 \section{Theta Derivatives with Characteristics from $\frac{1}{3}\mathbb{Z}$}

-\cite{[M]} also quotes an identity from \cite{[F]} (numbered as Equation (2) in \cite{[M]}) involving the theta derivative with characteristics $\big[{1 \atop 1/3}\big]$.
-Using the properties and characterizations of the series from part $(iii)$ of Proposition \ref{theta1} we can prove the following relations. \begin{thm} With integral $\varepsilon$ and $\delta=\frac{1}{3}$ we have
+\cite{[M1]} also quotes an identity from \cite{[F]} (numbered as Equation (2) in the former reference, as well as Equation (1.2) in the follow-up paper \cite{[M2]}) involving the theta derivative with characteristics $\big[{1 \atop 1/3}\big]$.
+For this theta derivatives, and some others, we can prove the following expressions. \begin{thm} With integral $\varepsilon$ and $\delta=\frac{1}{3}$ we have

 and

 while if $\delta$ is integral and $\varepsilon=\frac{1}{3}$ the theta derivatives are

 and